Sachin666/JavaScript-Projects/28 - Meal Finder API/readme.md

 ## Meal Finder App

-Search and generate random meals from the [themealdb.com](www.themealdb.com) API
+Search and generate random meals from the [themealdb.com](www.themealdb.com) API.

-- Display UI with form to search and button to generate
+- Display UI with form to search and button to generate.
-- Connect to API and get meals
+- Connect to API and get meals.
-- Display meals in DOM with image and hover effect
+- Display meals in DOM with image and hover effect.
-- Click on meal and see the details
+- Click on meal and see the details.
-- Click on generate button and fetch & display a random meal
+- Click on generate button and fetch & display a random meal.

 ![Untitled](https://user-images.githubusercontent.com/20695270/205017645-c4000a54-2ca6-4e54-bf3d-95135e803148.png)